jcelaya/hdrmerge/README.md

 * More control on the logging output.
 * The user may disable alignment and/or cropping.
 This is most useful to obtain an image of the same size as the inputs.
 Some programs have this requirement to apply a flat-field image, for instance.

-v0.3: This is the first public version of HDRMerge
+### v0.3: This is the first public version of HDRMerge

-* Supports any raw format supported by LibRaw.
+* Supports most raw format supported by LibRaw (No foveon of Fuji formats for the moment).
 * Automatic alignment of small translations.
 * Automatic crop to the optimal size.
 * Automatic merge mask creation.
 The mask identifies the best source image for each pixel of the output.